Homotopy Theoretic and Categorical Models of Neural Information Networks: Neural information networks and resources

 The functor $\rho: \cC \to \cR$ is continuous if it commutes with limits.
 This is a reasonable assumption to make regarding the functor that assigns to a computational system $C$ in the category $\cC$ its resources in the category $\cR$.
 As discussed in \S 3 of \cite{Per19}, categorical limits are solutions to constrained optimization problems that generalize to the categorical setting the usual notion of infimum (indeed the categorical limit agrees with the notion of greatest lower bound in the case of a category given by a poset).
 Requiring that the functor that assigns resources to systems is continuous means requiring that it preserves the optimization properties encoded in categorical limits.

 The completeness of the category $\cC$ depends on which models of concurrent and distributed computing we are considering in the category $\cC$.
-We have so far been working broadly with the framework of the category $\cC$ of transition systems of \cite{WiNi95}.
-However, we may at this point need to focus on more specific categorical models of concurrency.
-For example, among the categories considered in \cite{WiNi95}, the category of synchronization trees with label set $\cL$ or its full subcategory of transition systems over the label set $\cL$ have products and pullbacks, hence they are complete.
+We will be working broadly with the framework of a category $\cC$ of transition systems introduced in \cite{WiNi95} as a model for computational architectures, see \S \ref{GammaNetCompSec}.
+However, one can focus on more specific categorical models of concurrency.
+For example, among the categories considered in \cite{WiNi95}, the category of synchronization trees has infinite products and pullbacks, hence it is also complete.